PierceNg/libffidemo/DemoFFI.package/DemoFFIError.class/README.md

-I represent an error in libnothing.
+I represent an error in DemoFFI.